dennisappiah/dennisappiah/README.md

 About me:

 - I currently work as a network / systems engineer at a Port terminal
-- Interested in Linux (system and kernel), computer networks, systems programming, and distributed systems
+- Interested in Linux, computer networks, systems programming, and the web

 ### 🔧 Technologies & Tools